Quentium-Forks/sphinx_rtd_theme/docs/demo/api.rst

 .. class:: payments.dotpay.DotpayProvider(seller_id, pin[, channel=0[, lock=False], lang='pl'])

-   This backend implements payments using a popular Polish gateway, `Dotpay.pl <http://www.dotpay.pl>`_.
+   This backend implements payments using a popular Polish gateway, `Przelewy24.pl <https://www.przelewy24.pl/>`_.

    Due to API limitations there is no support for transferring purchased items.